-In a former blog post, we discussed the link between commercial profitability and a Digital Workplace in terms of overall employee engagement and enhancing the day-to-day experience of customers and employees.
+There is a link between commercial profitability and a Digital Workplace in terms of overall employee engagement and enhancing the day-to-day experience of customers and employees.

-But is it possible to measure the impact of a Digital Workplace on your organization and what are the statistics that count?
+It is possible to measure the impact of a Digital Workplace on your organization and there are certain metrics to keep track of and specific steps you should take.
 While it’s tempting (and easy) to collate data such as ‘clicks’ and ‘likes’ relating to any given story, how meaningful are these numbers?

 In simple terms, businesses need to communicate with their employees to achieve their business goals.
 A great place to start, therefore, is by understanding the goals you are trying to influence.
 These are often articulated in terms of Key Performance Indicators (KPIs) and often include measures such as: